MatValdejao/just-tech-news/README.md

 ## Purpose

 Just-Tech-News is a social platform for the tech savvy.
-The application allows its users to read tech news and interact with other tech enthusiasts.
-Users can comment, reply, and upvote other posts a supplies people with an envrionment where they are able to share their passion with others.
+The application allows its users to post tech news and interact with other tech enthusiasts on their posts.
+Users can comment, reply, and upvote other posts.
+The application supplies people with an environment where they are able to share their passion with others.

 ## Built with